-However, one can sketch out celebrity’s rise to fame.
-First and foremost it denotes a new form of social status that is dependent neither on rank or institutional achievement.
-This social status is dependent on the development of a public sphere largely, at least initially, through a popular press.
-Webster’s, unlike OED, finds celer, ‘swift’, in celebrity’s etymology; and there does seem to be an inbuilt notion of change and transformation.
-Today’s celebrity is tomorrow’s nobody.
+One can sketch out celebrity’s rise to fame.
+First and foremost it denotes a new form of social status that depends neither on rank nor institutional achievement.
+This social status depends on the development of a public sphere largely, at least initially, through a popular press.
+It is also subject to rapid change: Today’s celebrity is tomorrow’s nobody.
 Today’s nobody is tomorrow’s celebrity.
 Such a notion of change seems fundamentally democratic; celebrity is a fame that everybody can enjoy.
-Warhol expressed this element of celebrity best with his most famous dictum that “In the future, everyone will be world-famous for 15 minutes”.
+Andy Warhol expressed this element of celebrity best with his most famous dictum that “[i]n the future, everyone will be world-famous for 15 minutes.”

-This ‘world fame’ has a definite necessary condition: development of the photographic image.
+This “world fame” has a definite necessary condition: the photographic image.
 It is not simply that the modern newspaper creates a discursive realm which challenges status embodied in birth or traditional achievement.
 It is also that one can meet celebrities face to face.
-Indeed it might be possible to argue that celebrity in a modern sense is not a feature of 19c but of 20c, since the most famous celebrities are Hollywood film stars.
-It is also worth recalling that, in the early history of the movies, studios tried to limit the development of stars because of the economic power that stardom delivered to an actor.
-Yet audiences, who were able to see these actors close-up, decided that they liked some more than others and delivered that economic power accordingly.
-The most influential academic analysis of this phenomenon has undoubtedly been Horkheimer and Adorno’s.
-But for them celebrity and the star system are simply ‘a cult of personality’, in which the star stands in for the potential of the masses in a way that is deceiving and disabling.
-The trouble with this Frankfurt school analysis is that it ignores the very active role that audiences play in the creation of celebrities and for which Hollywood still functions as the most complex example.
+Indeed, it might be possible to argue that celebrity in a modern sense is not a feature of C19 but of C20, since the most famous celebrities are Hollywood film stars.
+In the early history of the movies, studios tried to limit the development of stars because of the economic power that stardom delivered to an actor, yet audiences who could see these actors up close decided that they liked some more than others and delivered that economic power accordingly.
+The most influential academic analysis of this process has been Horkheimer and Adorno’s.
+But for them, celebrity and the star system are simply “a cult of personality,” in which the star deceptively stands in for the potential of the masses.
+This Frankfurt School analysis, however, ignores the very active role that audiences play in the creation of celebrities, for which Hollywood still functions as the most complex example.

-Hollywood is also the place where entertainment and information first mix in modern terms.
-By the 1930s, Hollywood was the third largest news source in the country, with some 300 correspondents.
-It is revealing to consider why ‘stars’ are not called film celebrities.
+Hollywood is also where entertainment and information first mix in modern terms.
+By the 1930s, Hollywood was the third-largest news source in the country, with some 300 correspondents.
+It is revealing to consider why stars are not called film celebrities.
 Star has none of the crucial ambiguity of celebrity.
-This ambiguity has intensified over the past decade, with the phenomenal success of ‘reality’ television.
-Now the commerce between celebrity and anonymity has become even more explicit.
-Nobodies become instant celebrities on Big Brother while on Celebrity Big Brother the reverse journey is undertaken.
+This ambiguity has intensified over the past decade, with the phenomenal success of “reality” television.
+Now the commerce between celebrity and anonymity has become even more explicit, as nobodies become instant celebrities on Big Brother while on Celebrity Big Brother the reverse journey is undertaken.